itszn/usc-multiplayer-server/docs/source/gfx.rst

 LoadFont(const char* name, const char* filename)
 ******************************************************
+Loads a font and sets it as the current font.
+Only sets the current font if the font is already loaded.

 LoadSkinFont(const char* name, const char* filename)
 ******************************************************
+Same as LoadFont but prepends ``"skins/[skinfolder]/fonts/"`` to the filename.

 FastText(const char* inputText, float x, float y)
 **********************************************************************
+A text rendering function that is slightly faster than the regular ``gfx.Text()`` but this text will always be drawn on top of any nanovg drawing.

 CreateLabel(const char* text, int size, bool monospace)
 *******************************************************
+Creates a cached text that can later be drawn with ``DrawLabel``.
+This is the most resource efficient text drawing method.

 DrawLabel(int labelId, float x, float y, float maxWidth = -1)
 **************************************************************